dermio/literature-talk-talk/README.md

 # Literature Talk Talk

-Literature Talk Talk is an app for that provides book information for people who love to read.
+[Literature Talk Talk](https://dermio.github.io/book-search-CS/) is an app for that provides book information for people who love to read.

 ### Summary

 Bookworms often want extra information about the novels they read.
-[Literature Talk Talk](https://dermio.github.io/book-search-CS/) provides this content, as well as recommendations that may interest the reader.
+Literature Talk Talk provides this content, as well as recommendations that may interest the reader.
+Literature Talk Talk uses the overwhelming power of the [TasteDive](https://tastedive.com/) and [YouTube](https://www.youtube.com/) APIs.

 ### Technology